 Learn to at least say “hello” and “thank you” in the language of the country you are visiting.
 If visiting a region where a common language is spoken, at least learn numbers and travel phrases (Where is the bathroom?
 How much does that cost?
 What is this? etc.)

 If you get in a bind, polite, humble, and friendly persistence wins the day.

 Respect local mores and values.
 Don’t go shirtless or in a bikini top where the locals are conservatively dressed.

 Ask questions of locals.
 Be friendly.
 You could be invited in for meaningful interactions.

 Be tactful when discussing politics or the monarchy, even when you are asked about it.
 You are a guest in the country and don’t want to offend.

-When you don’t know what to do, a long aimless walk can take you places you never imaged.
+When you don’t know what to do, a long aimless walk can take you to places you never imagined.